puppetlabs/puppetlabs-websphere_application_server/README.md

 }
 ```

 In this example, a cluster called `MyCluster01` will be created.
-Provide the `profile_base` and `dmgr_profile` to specify where this cluster should be created.
+Provide the `profile_base` and `dmgr_profile` to specify where to create this cluster.
 Additionally, use the `require` metaparameter to set a relationship between the profile and the cluster.
-Ensure that the profile has been managed before attempting to manage the cluster.
+Ensure that the profile is managed before attempting to manage the cluster.

 #### Adding cluster members:

-There are two ways to add cluster members.
-The DMGR can explicitly declare each member or the members can export a resource to add themselves.
+There are two ways to add cluster members: Either the DMGR can explicitly declare each member, or the members can export a resource to add themselves.

 In the following example, a `websphere_application_server::cluster::member` resource is defined on the application server and exported.